Combining Meat and Dairy the question of Kosher

 What is meant by the term kashrut?

 Kashruth, a fundamental aspect of Jewish dietary laws, comprises a set of intricate regulations that meticulously outline which foods are permissible and which are not, as well as the specific methods by which certain foods must be prepared.
-The term "kosher" means proper or fit, and can refer to food that is prepared in accordance with Jewish law or one's interpretation of the Written Torah rather than the Oral Torah.
-It's important to recognize that the various sects of Judaism, including Reform, Conservative, Orthodox, and Ultra-Orthodox, each have their own unique interpretations and nuances when it comes to Kashruth.
+The term "kosher" means "proper" or "fit" and can refer to food prepared in accordance with Jewish Law, or to one's interpretation of the Written Torah rather than the Oral Torah.
+It's important to recognize that the various sects of Judaism, including Reform, Conservative, Orthodox, and Ultra-Orthodox, each have their own unique interpretations and nuances regarding Kashruth.
 Moreover, Ashkenazi Jews and Sephardic Jews adhere to their own distinct rules.
-However, the common thread that runs through all of these interpretations is the concept of "CAN," which serves as a reminder of what is permissible within the framework of Kashruth.
+However, the common thread running through all these interpretations is the concept of "CAN," which serves as a reminder of what is permissible within the framework of Kashruth.

 Deuteronomy 14 tells us what animals, fish, and birds we can and cannot eat.
-It instructs us not to boil a kid (a young goat which was a pagan practice) in its mother's milk, an injunction that became the basis for the Rabbinic separation between milk and Meat, which came became a prohibition much later on.
+It instructs us not to boil a kid (a young goat, a pagan practice) in its mother's milk, an injunction that became the basis for the Rabbinic separation between milk and Meat, which later became a prohibition.
 (14:21; see also Exodus 23:19 and 34:26).

 In addition, Leviticus includes dietary prohibitions that may be unfamiliar to many Jews, among them the prohibitions against eating any animal that has died of natural causes or that was "torn by beasts" [22:8 and Exodus 22:30].
 Interestingly, the Torah's word for "torn by beasts," t'reifah, is the origin of the Yiddish t'reif.
 However, some of the other biblical dietary injunctions are much less explicit.